Sinus Congestion: Causes, Symptoms & Support Strategies

 Mold Exposure

 Mold is a fungus that can grow and thrive under many conditions and in most places, especially in a warm and moist environment.
 It is versatile and can grow both indoors and outdoors.
-Indoor mold is most commonly found in bathrooms, kitchens, and basements where the environment is damp, wet, moist and warm.
+Indoor mold is most commonly found in bathrooms, kitchens, and basements where the environment is damp, wet, moist, and warm.

 The problem is that even if you have mold in one spot, its microscopic spores can travel and spread far and wide.
 Mold exposure and mold toxicity can be very harmful to your health.
-It may lead to chronic sinus congestions, respiratory issues, allergies, headaches, brain fog, fatigue and other chronic symptoms.
+It may lead to chronic sinus congestion, respiratory issues, allergies, headaches, brain fog, fatigue, and other chronic symptoms.
 To learn more about mold toxicity and how to address it, I recommend reading this article (3, 4).

 Environmental Allergies

 Environmental allergies are your immune system’s reaction to something in the environment that seems harmful to your body.
-Environmental allergies may lead to sinus congestion, runny nose, coughing, fatigue, wheezing, headaches and symptoms similar to the common cold.
+Environmental allergies may lead to sinus congestion, runny nose, coughing, fatigue, wheezing, headaches, and symptoms similar to the common cold.

 Common environmental allergies that you may encounter in your home, other indoor environments, or outside, include dust mites, pet dander, pollen, mold, and cigarette smoke.
 According to a 2005 study, indoor air pollution can be particularly damaging to your respiratory health.
 To learn more about seasonal allergies, I recommend reading this article and to learn more about the problems with indoor air pollution, I recommend reading this article (5)